 Why You'll Love This Gluten Free Gravy Recipe

-If you have gluten free guests dining with you this year, don't fret!
-Gluten free gravy is so good you can serve it to everyone at the table whether or not they need to eat gluten free.
-Sweet rice flour is your secret gluten free powerhouse to creating a beautifully savory and smooth gravy everyone will love.
+If you have gluten-free guests dining with you for Thanksgiving, don't fret!
+Gluten free gravy is so good that you can serve it to everyone at the table, whether or not they need to eat gluten-free.
+Sweet rice flour is your secret gluten-free powerhouse here, creating a beautifully savory and smooth gravy everyone will love.

 - Adaptable.
 You can use any type of broth you like here.
 Want to keep it vegetarian?
 No problem, use vegetable broth.
 Like chicken gravy?
 Add chicken broth instead.